 Do you accept insurance?

-I am currently in network as an external provider for Kaiser Foundation Health Plan of Southern CA Region.
-I am also in network with Lyra.
+I am currently an in-network provider with Lyra.
+I am also in-network with Modern Health.
 I am an out-of-network provider for all other insurance companies.
-Please contact your insurance provider to verify that I am in network, or to verify your out-of-network mental/behavioral health benefits.
+Please contact your insurance provider to verify your out-of-network mental/behavioral health benefits.

 How does out-of-network billing work?